trapp3rhat/ProtoZ/README.md

 # How to build this tool

-1, download this repo
+1, go get -u github.com/trapp3rhat/ProtoZ

-2, run this command inside the ProtoZ folder
+2, Then download this repository
- # go build -o ProtoZ

-3, Place the file into the $Path directories

-# Protoz Help
--j - JS which needs to be run

-# Usage

-Here place your target URLs into the url file then run this below command
+3, run ./ProtoZ.sh

+What is inside this ProtoZ.sh ?

 cat urls | unfurl -u format "%s://%d%p" | awk '{print $1 "?__proto__[hacker]=1337"}' | ./ProtoZ -j 'window.hacker?
 "Vulnerable" : "Not Vulnerable"'

-or simply run

-./ProtoZ.sh
+# ProtoZ Help
+-j - JS which needs to be run

 # XSS